Ogor Okuweh

 Ogor Leonard Okuweh (born 1959) is a Nigerian politician.
 He is a member of Nigerian House of Representatives representing Isoko North/Isoko South federal constituency of Delta State under the People's Democratic Party in Nigeria.

 Education

-Ogor Okuweh obtained his WAEC from Notre Dame College Ozoro.
+Ogor Okuweh was born in Delta State, Nigeria.
+He obtained his WAEC from Notre Dame College Ozoro.
 He then went to Emile Woo-ff College of Accountancy where he obtained an A.I.B before attending Chartered Institute of Administration and finally became a Chartered Administrator.
 He also holds an International Executive Master of Business Administration, IEMBA in Strategic and Project Management from the Paris Graduate School of Management, PGSM in Paris, France.

-Career
+Political Career

 In 2003, Ogor was elected in the Nigerian House of Representatives representing Isoko North/Isoko South federal constituency of Delta State.

+During the 7th National Assembly, Okuweh served as the House Minority Leader.
+In June 2015, he became the House Majority Leader, succeeding Olufemi Hakeem Gbajabiamila.
+He served in that position until 2019, when he was succeeded by Ndudi Godwin Elumelu.
+In the 2019 general election, he was re-elected to represent the Isoko North/Isoko South Federal Constituency in the 9th National Assembly.